Suicide is the second leading cause of death among kids aged 11-18. 90% of kids who die by suicide demonstrate warning signs of suicidal intentions.

 HOW YOU CAN HELP:

 Any help for the HERE Now program is a benefit to the program, and the youth it serves.
-Click here to get more involved!
+Click here to support this program!